sara-nl/swiftdocs/source/Pages/Clients/cyberduck.rst

 Config
 ======

 Users having a local keystone account can use the keystone V2 authentication version.
 We have a pre-configured profile for you.
-You can download it from: :download:`surfswiftv2.cyberduckprofile <../../Scripts/cyberduck_profile/surfswiftv2.cyberduckprofile>`
+You can download it from: :download:`surfswiftv2.cyberduckprofile <../../Scripts/cyberduck_profile/surfswiftv2.cyberduckprofile>`.

+Windows users need to copy the file to %APPDATA%\Cyberduck\Profiles.
+Mac users need to copy it to ~/Library/Group Containers/G69SCX94XU.duck/Library/Application Support/.

 It is also possible to use the default **Swift** profile that comes with Cyberduck.
 The configuration is given below: